skleha/zdCheckoutUpdateBuildout/README.md

 # Checkout App

 #### To View
-After cloning to your desktop, open `index.html`.
+Cloning to your desktop, `npm install` and open `index.html`.
 On my machine, I use VS Code and an extension, LiveServer, so that changes to the code render in real time.
 <br></br>